DefinitionThis section has been translated automatically.

 - Zollner RC et al (1997) Hyperferritinemia in Still syndrome in the adult and reactive hemophagocytic syndrome.
 Med Klin (Munich) 92: 494-498

-Outgoing links (4)Autoinflammatory syndromes (overview); Rheumatoid arthritis (ra); Schnitzler syndrome; Urticaria (overview);
+Outgoing links (5)Autoinflammatory syndromes (overview); Breastfeeding syndrome; Rheumatoid arthritis and skin manifestations; Schnitzler syndrome; Urticaria (overview);

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.